adaefler-art/codefactory-control/docs/AWS_DEPLOY_RUNBOOK.md

 This runbook provides step-by-step instructions for deploying AFU-9 Control Center to AWS staging environment.
 It ensures reproducible, deterministic deployments with proper secret management and validation.

+## Pre-flight Before Any `cdk deploy`

+1. Run `cdk diff` for the target stack.
+2. Scan the diff for **Replacement** or **Deletion/Destruction** entries.
+3. If critical resources are affected (DB, ALB, ECS service, secrets, DNS), pause and request a manual review before proceeding.

 ## Prerequisites

 ### Required Tools